 Clio Logo

 Araminta Harriet Ross was born around 1820 on a plantation in Dorchester County, Maryland.
-She fought her whole entire life to escape slavery and try to help as many people escape that she could.
-Between the years of 1850 to 1860, Harriet made 19 trips from the South to the North following the Underground Railroad.
-She guided more than 300 people, including her parents, several siblings and relatives from slavery to freedom.
-Harriet’s historical marker is located in in Bristol, Pennsylvania, in Bucks County.
-Harriets statue was built by William Smith, and her finger is pointing towards the North Star.
-A identification marker that allowed conductors of the Underground Railroad to know which way they were going.
-Harriet's monument is located in Basin Park, near the confluence of Otter Creek and the Delaware River, about 450 feet southwest of the intersection of Mill and Radcliffe Streets.
+She fought her entire life to escape slavery and tried to help as many people escape as she could.
+Between the years of 1850 and 1860, Harriet Tubman made 19 trips from the South to the North following the Underground Railroad.
+She guided more than 300 people, including her parents, several siblings, and relatives, from slavery to freedom.
+The statue was designed by William Smith, and her finger is pointing towards the North Star.in reference to the way that conductors of the Underground Railroad were able to orient themselves while making their evening travels.
+The monument is located in Basin Park, near the confluence of Otter Creek and the Delaware River, about 450 feet southwest of the intersection of Mill and Radcliffe Streets.

 Harriet Tubman's Historical Marker